 Upon satisfactory completion of the program, graduates are eligible to write the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 After passing the examination, graduates will carry the title "Licensed Practical Nurse."
-Advisors are available in Helderman Hall on the Wallace Drive Campus (256.549.8257).
+Advisors are available in Helderman Hall on the Wallace Drive Campus and can be contacted at 256.549.8257 or firstname.lastname@example.org.
 Group advising sessions are available.
 Please visit the website for specific date and times.
 Applicants are admitted without regard to sex, race, color, national origin, marital status, age, or religious preference.
-For more information on the Practical Nursing Program, those interested should visit http://www.gadsdenstate.edu/nursing_education/home-rn-lpn or www.gadsdenstate.edu.
+For more information on the Practical Nursing Program, those interested should visit https://www.gadsdenstate.edu/programs-of-study/nursing.cms.

 Registered Nursing -General Information

 The Registered Nursing Program is approved by the Alabama Board of Nursing (RSA Plaza St 250, 770 Washington Ave., Montgomery, AL 36104; telephone 1.800.656.5318; website: www.abn.state.al.us) and accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Road, NE, Suite 850, Atlanta, Georgia 30326; telephone: 404.975.5000; fax: 404.975.5020); website: www.acenursing.org to offer the A.A.S. degree in nursing.
 This career-entry program, to which qualified applicants are admitted without regard to sex, race, color, national origin, marital status, age, or religious preference, is a five-semester/term sequence of laboratory and classroom education and clinical experiences.
 Successful completion of this program prepares graduates to write the National Council Licensure Examination (NCLEX-RN) for licensure and practice as Registered Nurses.
 Group advising sessions are available.
 Please visit the website for specific date and times.
-For more information on the Registered Nursing Program, those interested should visit the website: http://www.gadsdenstate.edu/nursing_education/home-rn-lpn or www.gadsdenstate.edu.
-(Health Science appears under Instruction.)
+For more information on the Registered Nursing Program, those interested should visit the website: hhttps://www.gadsdenstate.edu/programs-of-study/nursing.cms.

-For information regarding the Phlebotomy Training Program, individuals should visit the Program website (http://www.gadsdenstate.edu/phlebotomy/phlebotomy) or call 256.549.8217.
-Phlebotomy training program students are not eligible for federal student aid
+For information regarding the Phlebotomy Training Program, individuals should visit the Program website: https://www.gadsdenstate.edu/programs-of-study/phlebotomy.cms or call 256.549.8217.
+Phlebotomy training program students are not eligible for federal student aid.

 Radiologic Technology Program